-CMMCP will issue additional notices starting in May before residential fogging applications begin.
-These notices are issued 2 weeks prior to each scheduled month and are available on our website.
+CMMCP will issue schedules starting in May before residential fogging applications begin.
+These schedules are issued approximately 2 weeks prior to each month and are available on our website.

 Notices are sent to all City/Town Clerks, Selectmen/City Councils and Boards of Health.
 The tentative spray areas are also posted on the CMMCP phone system at (508) 393-3055 after 3:30pm each day.

 All spraying is done using truck-mounted equipment.
 Sprayers are computer-controlled to dispense fine droplets 10-30 microns in diameter.
 Trucks drive 10-15mph with a flow rate of 4.5 oz/min.
 This equates to 1.5 ounces per acre of a 4% solution.
 The trucks have GPS tracking that shows the application areas.
 Exclusion areas are also uploaded onto the computer tablets and show up as the vehicle approaches.

 In the picture above, green diamonds indicate sprayer on, red diamonds indicate sprayer off.
 The red rectangle with the hash marks are a listed exclusion area.
 The information box shows additional tracking data.

 Tentative ULV Spray Areas are the areas received by citizen’s request.
 CMMCP does not perform routine, area-wide spraying.
 Names and house numbers have been removed for privacy purposes.
 Multiple listing indicates multiple requests received on that street, but not necessarily in the same area.
 Some or all of these streets may be done, or maybe only individual yards, or parts of a neighborhood.
 Additional areas not listed here may be sprayed due to surveillance gathered at that time or additional resident’s complaints.
 This program is dependent on such factors as time, weather and prevalent mosquito populations, and is subject to the spray operator’s discretion.